 “At that point, I was appreciating the mountains and all that Reno has to offer, the ease of commute, housing, the lifestyle, great location to raise children,” she remembers.
 “So I moved back up to Reno and have been with the company ever since.
 It’s been an extraordinary growth story we’ve had for over the past seven years since going public in 2014.”

-She has played a pivotal role in that growth, including during Eldorado’s acquisition of Caesars Entertainment Corporation, which was completed in 2020 during the pandemic and has led to her current role as chief accounting officer at Caesars Entertainment.
+She has played a pivotal role in that growth, including during Eldorado’s acquisition of Caesars Entertainment Corporation, which was completed in 2020 during the pandemic and has led to her current role as chief administrative and accounting officer at Caesars Entertainment.
 When she started with Eldorado, the company had one and a half properties.
 That number now stands at fifty-five with the Caesars acquisition.

 “Stephanie is an exceptional leader who we have had the pleasure of working with for over a decade,” says Ryan Cupersmith, global gaming industry leader and managing partner at the Ernst & Young Las Vegas office.
 “She is the consummate professional and an amazing asset to both Caesars Entertainment and the gaming industry.”